PMS, Cramps, and Irregular Periods

 Irregular periods are when a girl or woman does not get her period about every 4–5 weeks.
 In the first 2 years after a girl starts getting her period, it is normal for the cycles to be irregular.
 But by about 2 years after periods start, they should be on a regular cycle.

-When Should We Call the Doctor?
+When Should We Call the Doctor About Irregular Periods?

 Call the doctor if your daughter: